-BOQ has developed and fostered good working relationships with the ATO.
-This has been achieved by proactively contacting the ATO to discuss key tax issues, seeking private binding rulings on material tax issues that are considered uncertain and engaging with the ATO ensure efficiencies with respect to a range of reporting obligations.
-The ATO has undertaken various tax risk reviews consistent with its approach to organisations of a similar size and complexity to BOQ.
-BOQ has approached these risk reviews in an open, cooperative and professional manner.
+BOQ has developed an open, honest and professional relationship with the ATO.
+This has been achieved by proactively engaging the ATO to discuss key tax issues and seeking private binding rulings on material tax issues that are considered uncertain.
+As the BOQ Group is a large taxpayer, the ATO has undertaken various tax risk and assurance reviews and has recently undertaken a Streamlined Assurance Review as a part of the Key Taxpayer Engagement process.
+BOQ has approached these reviews in an open, cooperative and professional manner.